 “Our company isn't a retailer”

-Once the project started, because we were the first in the business to launch an online store, we suddenly had a lot of regional and global teams taking an interest.
+Because we were the first in the business to start building an online store, we suddenly had a lot of regional and global teams taking an interest.
 Our regional IT team offered to help.
 They wanted to be involved, so they could build their own e-Commerce systems skills and roll them out to other markets.

 Which was helpful.
 However, when we took the global IT team (to whom the regional team had a reporting line), they couldn’t see the value at all.
 To them, the business was an FMCG manufacturer.
 One of them openly said to us “But our company isn’t a retailer, why would we do this?”.
 There was no e-Commerce culture in place to build on.